tamccullough/tamccullough/README.md

-- 👋 Hi, I’m @tamccullough
+- I’m @tamccullough
-- 👀 I’m interested in art and development
+- I’m interested in art 🧑‍🎨 and development 🧑‍💻
-- 🌱 I’m currently seeking work
+- I’m currently seeking work - 🌱 fresh out of school last year 2020 and 1999
 - 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me ...

 <!---
 I love this ✨ special ✨ repository!